 OVERVIEW: The Tribeca Film Institute offers a number of funding opportunities for both narrative and documentary films at various stages of production.
-It also takes very good care of its alumni and make additional grants available for those that have gone through some of its programs, so getting a foot in the door can definitely pay considerable dividends.
+It also supports its alumni and makes additional grants available for those that have gone through some of its programs, so getting a foot in the door can definitely pay considerable dividends.

 IP TAKE: Tribeca prioritizes keeping the filmmakers it supports close, so membership and participation in its programs count for a lot.
 It even offers help with marketing, pitching, and audience development in some cases, so its backing can be a force multiplier.

 Tribeca is as widely respected and prestigious as Sundance and offers just a few more grant opportunities to filmmakers of all ages.
 Certain types of films are eligible for certain types of grants, but not all of them are eligible for every grant: